On this page

 Students are responsible for paying fines for late items.

-To access your Library account, use your library barcode to log in.
+- Log in to your Library Catalogue account.
 This will allow you to see what you have checked out, to renew materials, and to place holds.
+(Select the "No SFU computing ID" option.)

 The library website offers many resources to better enable students to complete their research.
 In addition to research materials such as books and journals, we are happy to provide resources that have been designed to improve your research skills.
 SFU Library's Research Skills Tutorial covers the basic information that every university student needs to know about library research.